-As momentum grew in our first year, it wasn’t long before our fourth recruiter and fifth member of staff, Hannah, joined us.
+As momentum grew in our first year, it wasn’t long before our fourth recruiter for remote jobs and fifth member of staff, Hannah, joined us.
 At the time, Hannah was working for a client of ours in their HR team and shortly after a regular meeting with them, Hannah contacted Sarah that day asking if she could join the team and so joined our next team member.

 But we didn’t stop there, with the 12 months that followed saw our sixth and seventh members of staff, Christine and James, join us.
 Understandably, it was starting to get a little cramped in our serviced office in Smith Street and then began the discussions of expanding our footprint and establishing ourselves permanently in the Channel Islands.

 We then started searching for our new permanent offices, somewhere that afforded a bit more space than our 200sqft serviced office, and it didn’t take us long either… I’d set my eyes on 1 Lefebvre Street which had been recently renovated, and also happened to be the very first place I worked at when I first entered the world of work, so it really felt like coming full circle!